Intercultural Competency, Diversity, Equity and Inclusion

 Serving as a Volunteer of Faith

-More than 81% of Vietnamese report they do not adhere to a formal religion, but about that same percent participate in practices of folk religions.
+According to the 2019 Viet Nam Population and Housing Census while there are 16 religions officially operating in Vietnam, 86.3% of Vietnamese report they do not adhere to a formal religion, but about that same percent participate in practices of folk religions.
 Aspects of Buddhism, Confucianism, and Taoism are often integrated into daily life and celebrations, and temples are common sights.
-Altars for ancestry worship are maintained in most homes, with offerings made daily.
+Altars for ancestry worship are maintained in most homes, with offerings made twice a month – on the first and fifteenth day of a lunar month.
 Visiting the temples and learning about the associated rituals and holidays may help you integrate into your community.

 Volunteers of faith are advised to consult with staff and spend time getting to know their host communities in order to make an informed approach to practicing a faith that will feel best for them.
 Regular participation in religious services may not be possible.
+The majority of churches in Vietnam are Catholic churches with 5.9 million persons (6.1% of the population) practicing this belief.
+The membership of Protestant churches is about 960.000, accounting for 1% of the total population (Viet Nam Population and Housing Census, 2019).
+Only a few big churches in Hanoi and Ho Chi Minh City have masses in English on Sundays.
 Proselytizing is strictly prohibited under Peace Corps policy.

 Serving as a 50+ Volunteer